 With years of playing and coaching experience adding up to more than two decades, O'Brien brings an added view to make her mark on Barnes' staff.
-In addition to on-court coaching in practice and matches, O'Brien handles operations of the team's travel.
+In addition to on-court coaching in practice and matches, O'Brien handles team travel.

-O'Brien was a two-time first-team All-Mid-Continent Conference selection at the University at Buffalo (N.Y.).
+As a collegian, O'Brien was a first-team All-Mid-Continent Conference selection twice at the University at Buffalo (N.Y.).
 She finished her four-year career from 1993-96 as the Bulls' all-time leader in career kills with 1,641 and single-season kills with 510.
 She also finished as the career leader in kills per set over her career with 3.44 and in a single season with 4.146.
 O'Brien ranked second all-time in digs with 1,377 and fourth in career service aces with 184 during her time.

 A native of upstate New York, she received her bachelor's degree in exercise science from Buffalo in 1997.
 O'Brien and her husband, Pete, have a daughter, Logan.